About Site C

 The Peace River is a crucial migration route for the bull trout, a blue-listed species, of special concern (formerly vulnerable), in British Columbia.

-This waterway was an historic transportation route for explorers and fur traders, like Alexander Mackenzie.
+Many historical trails like the North West Mounted Police trail were developed on pre-existing aboriginal trading trails.
+This waterway was a historic transportation route for explorers and fur traders, like Alexander Mackenzie.
 Simon Fraser helped establish a trading post at Hudson’s Hope in 1805.

 The riverbanks and shores contain an undiscovered wealth of fossils and dinosaur trackways.